tim-taylor/evobee/docs/evobee-install.md

 	* on Ubuntu systems, installing the `libboost-program-options-dev` package should give you everything you need.

 - SDL 2.0 ([https://www.libsdl.org/](https://www.libsdl.org/))
-	* on Ubuntu systems, installing the `libsdl2-dev` and `libsdl2-image-dev` packages should give you everything you need
+	* on Ubuntu systems, installing the `libsdl2-dev` and `libsdl2-image-dev` packages should give you everything you need.

 ## To build EvoBee